maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 In this section we discuss what users will want to know when upgrading to Spring Framework 4.0.
 For a general overview of features, please read [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) from the reference documentation.

 ### JDK 6
 Spring Framework 4.0 requires Java SE 6 or above.
-If you are migrating from an older version of Java you will need to update your JDK.
-Java 7 and 8 are fully supported by Spring as well, with Java 8 support in developer preview state until OpenJDK 8 goes final in March 2014.
+If you are migrating from an older version of Java, you will need to update your JDK.
+Java 7 and 8 are recommended for use with Spring 4, with Java 8 support in developer preview state until OpenJDK 8 goes final in March 2014.

 ### Java EE 6
 If you deploy your Spring application to a Java EE server, you should ensure that it is certified for Java EE 6 or above.
 Specifically the JPA 2.0+ and Servlet 3.0+ specifications should be used if possible.
 It is still possible to deploy a Spring Framework 4.0 application to a Servlet 2.5 container, however, some features may not be available.

 ### Default cache key generator
 The default `KeyGenerator` used by Spring's cache abstraction has changed from `DefaultKeyGenerator` to `SimpleKeyGenerator`.
 The new generator does not suffer from key collisions and less likely to cause a cached method to return incorrect results.
-You will need to configure `HashKeyGenerator` if you prefer the previous default key generation strategy.
+You will need to configure the deprecated `DefaultKeyGenerator` if you prefer the previous key strategy, or create a custom 'KeyGenerator' implementation yourself.

 ### MVC Namespace
 The Spring MVC namespace XSD had been updated to correct the casing used for a couple of attributes.
 When upgrading to spring-mvc-4.0.xsd, you should replace `enableMatrixVariables` and `ignoreDefaultModelOnRedirect` with `enable-matrix-variables` and `ignore-default-model-on-redirect` respectively.